Setting up your first deployment can be challenging. There are new systems to learn and multiple configurations to get right.

 Resource permissions ensure your registered app has permission to work with your Azure resources.

 - In the Azure portal navigate to Resource groups and select the resource group(s) that you want the registered app to access.
-If a resource group doesn't exist, create one by going to Home > Resource groups > Create.
+If a resource group doesn't exist, create one by going to Home, then Resource groups, then select Create.
 After it's created, take note of the Azure subscription ID of the resource group.

 - Click the Access control (IAM) option.
 Under Role assignments, if your app isn't listed, click Add role assignment.
 Select the appropriate role (Contributor is a common option) and search for your new application name.
 Select it from the search results, then click Save.